 Every corporation or LLC must have a registered agent in its state of formation and in each state where it is registered to do business as a foreign corporation or LLC.

-A registered agent receives service of process (SOP), official state government correspondence, and judicial documents on behalf of your corporation or LLC, and forwards those documents to your company quickly and efficiently.
+A registered agent receives service of process (SOP), official state government correspondence, and judicial documents on behalf of your corporation or LLC, and forwards those documents to your company.
 The larger the scale of your business, the more likely you are to receive a high volume of these documents.
 These documents usually need to be handled in a short time frame before they start costing you time and money.

-As businesses grow, many will appoint different registered agents as they expand into new states.
-You may use an attorney in your home state, appoint an employee in a satellite office across state lines, and then appoint a professional registered agent company in another state where your business has no physical presence.
-Relatively few professional registered agents operate in all 50 states, so you may even appoint different professional registered agents in different states.
+As businesses grow, many appoint different registered agents while expanding into new states.
+You might use an attorney in your home state, designate an employee in a satellite office across state lines, and then appoint a professional registered agent company in states where your business has no physical presence.
+Another common scenario is inheriting legacy agents from a merger or acquisition.
+While this piecemeal approach may seem convenient initially, it creates significant issues over time.

-This practice causes more issues in the long run.
-Here are eight reasons why it makes sense to use the same professional registered agent for the multi-state needs of your business.
+Here are eight reasons why it makes sense to use the same professional registered agent if you are operating in multiple states.

 1. Single point of contact